Black Butterfly Urban Farmer Academy

 We are deeply grateful to the staff, board, farmer members, community, and friends whose inspiration, ideas, and partnership have made this dream a reality.
 And a special thank you to Dr. Lawrence Brown, whose academic scholarship gave us the language of the “Black Butterfly.”
 We are honored to uplift his work and encourage everyone to read his powerful book, The Black Butterfly: The Harmful Politics of Race and Space in America.

-Now, we’re entering an exciting new chapter.
-With design plans finalized, construction is beginning on our Teaching Farm—the demonstration and education backbone of the Academy.
+With design plans finalized, construction has begun on our Teaching Farm—the demonstration and education backbone of the Academy.
 This space will be a dynamic hub for teaching, growing, and community-building, and we can’t wait to bring it to life.

 Subscribe to our newsletter and follow us on Facebook & Instagram for future updates and announcements.